Shafiur Rahman

 With nearly two-thirds of candidates applying to jobs from their mobile devices, is asking for a resume such a great idea?

-Now, a lot has been written about resume parsing and how ATSs excludes exceptional talent.
+Now, a lot has been written about resume parsing and how ATSs exclude exceptional talent.
 Most ATSs don’t allow you to tell your story.
 Even if you get to write a few paragraphs about why you fit the role, the system isn’t designed to follow context.
 Instead, it tears apart every carefully written sentence to scan for keywords.
 Some candidates have caught on and are now gaming the system to improve their chances of getting “matched” for the role.

 Think about it, how many candidates don’t make it past the ATS because they didn’t attend the right schools, hold the correct job titles, or use the right keywords?
 The best product manager you’ve never met might have applied last year, but you’d never know because they didn’t make it past the gatekeeper for lacking the right “experience.”